DHBW-TINF24F/Team5-management-and-docs/PROJECT/business-case.md

 # Financial aspects

-Working on the Mnestix Browser enhancement creates a lot of costs for the company.
+Working on the Mnestix Browser enhancement creates numerous costs for the company.
 Seven employees make up the team that is required for this task.
 Every member brings unique skills and is specialized in another, so they serve in different roles during the project.
 During the 9 months every member is supposed to serve about 180 hours of worktime on the project.
 According to their following wages, the personnel costs are: